Dangote refinery: Targeted performance

 With a single crude oil distillation unit, the refinery will be the largest single-train refinery in the world.

 At full production, the facility will process about 650,000 barrels of crude oil daily, transported via pipelines from oil fields in the Niger Delta, where natural gas will also be sourced to supply the fertilizer factory and be used in electrical generation for the refinery complex.
 This corresponds with 50,000,000 L of Euro-V quality gasoline and 17,000,000 L of diesel daily, as well as aviation fuel and plastic products.
 With a greater capacity than the total output of Nigeria's existing refining infrastructure, the Dangote Refinery will be able to meet the country's entire domestic fuel demand, as well as export refined products.

+Bloomberg recently reported that Aliko Dangote plans to more than double the capacity of his oil refinery, creating a facility that will be among the largest in the world.
+His expressed intentions are to expand the refining capacity to 1.4m bpd.
+Currently, the Reliance Industries owned Jamnagar refinery in India is the largest single refinery in the world, with an aggregate refining capacity of 1.24m bpd.